SJROHRXD/SJR-homework-week-3/README.md

 Random Password Generator w/ Prompts

 ## Project Description
 This is a 'random password generator' that accepts input via prompts.
 The user can select between 8 and 128 characters, and whether or not they'd like their password to include lowercase letters, uppercase letters, special characters and/or numbers.
-Upon button click, the prompts cycle to collect the user input, then eventually result in a secure password, which is passed to the
+Upon button click, the prompts cycle to collect the user input, then eventually result in a secure password, which is displayed in the designated html textarea.

 ## Project Criteria
 When button is clicked, a series of prompts are presented ✔